b-lukaszuk/BS_wJ_eng/contents/tree.md

 examined directory (`path`).
 As we go `name` is converted to `newPath` which will be examined in a moment.
 If `newPath` is a file (`isfile`) we just print it, otherwise (`else`) it is a directory and we print it with `"/"` to make it stand out.
-Moreover we go inside it with `printCatalogTree` (recursive call) to print its contents.
+Moreover we go inside of it with `printCatalogTree` (recursive call) to print its contents.
 For every nesting of `printCatalogTree` we update the padding `newPad` by increasing the indentation with `* " "`.
-We conclude with another version of `printCatalogTree`, the method will make the function's invocation slightly easier and will add a header line for us (`println(path, "/")`).
+We conclude with another version of `printCatalogTree`, the method will make the function's invocation slightly easier and will add a header line for us (`println(path, "/")`) that will display the root directory (`path`).

 Let's see how it works (remember to create `catalog_x` with its contents first).